Sam-Hobson/lime-local-db/README.md

 ## Features in progress
-- Proper support for foreign keys
+- Proper support for foreign keys (Partially done)
+    - Add syntax for adding foreign keys
 - Add option in where clauses to input raw sqlite
 - Operations
     - alter